danilo-ambrosio/bookstore/README.md

 ### API

-Schemas and endpoints are documented in this [Open API file](https://editor.swagger.io/?raw=https://raw.githubusercontent.com/danilo-ambrosio/bookstore/refs/heads/master/assets/api_doc.json).

-### Exploring Book Store via Postman
+## Exploring Book Store via Postman

 This app can be tested by using [this API collection](https://github.com/danilo-ambrosio/bookstore/blob/2f4d427e2ec24ac8bd79cd0c6689c723f4227826/assets/postman/book-store.postman_collection.json) which can be directly imported to Postman.
+Further info on API schemas can be found in this [Open API file](https://editor.swagger.io/?raw=https://raw.githubusercontent.com/danilo-ambrosio/bookstore/refs/heads/master/assets/api_doc.json).

+### Registration/Authentication

 Having the collection in your workspace, the first step is to edit user's credentials (username and password) in the collection variables panel: